Skip to the main content

 • Special Steam-powered Traction Engine Operator

-• Fired Process Heater Operator.
+• Fired Process Heater Operator

 Working in Alberta

-Power engineers who are certified by and in good standing with a regulatory organization elsewhere in Canada may be eligible for certification in Alberta if certified power engineers in the 2 jurisdictions have similar responsibilities and competencies.
-For more information, see What if I am already certified in another province or territory in Canada? and the ABSA website.
+Power engineers who are certified by and in good standing with a regulatory body elsewhere in Canada may be eligible for certification in Alberta if their scope of practice and competencies are similar.

 The certification information in this profile may change at any time and without notice.
 Before making any career decisions, we advise you to contact the regulatory organization or visit their website for the most updated information.